Eight steps to buying a house

 Most of these searches are standard in the conveyancing process but are often overlooked when buyers elect to do the conveyancing themselves.

+The final piece in the puzzle in your steps to buying a house is the settlement.
 Once a contract has become unconditional it is time to start packing!
 It is important for a buyer to keep in touch with their solicitor through this time with regards to any issues that may arise approaching the settlement date.

 Buyers are encouraged to arrange a pre-settlement inspection with the agent to ensure that everything is per the contract conditions, noting any included chattels or excluded fittings.
 Pre-settlement inspections should be conducted once the property has been vacated by the seller or its occupants.